CrumpLab/cognition/docs/textbook/C7_Information_Processing.md

 Acts of cognition are important bookends to this story.
 From the beginning  we can ask how it is that someone can speak a message at all (or pick up a can, or make a toy telephone), and at the end we can ask how someone hears and understands a message, and decides to respond to it or not.
 However, for our immediate purposes we will not focus on those psychological aspects, but instead return to some of the questions about the information channel, which is the medium through which the message passes.

 An information channel is a general concept with an important property called capacity.
 An information channel could be a tin-can telephone with a real string connecting two devices, or it could be a wireless cell-phone connected through more advanced technology involving very high frequency waves.
-Both kinds of phones have a limited ability to send signals, this called the channel capacity.
+Both kinds of phones have a limited ability to send signals, this is called the channel capacity.
 For example, you can hook up one can to another and hear someone speak on the other end.
 In loose terms, we could say a string has the capacity to support one message.
 However, if you hook up more cans to the same string, and allow many people to take at once, the quality of the signal at the receiving end will become increasingly worse.
 In this sense, the string has a limited amount of capacity to transmit a signal.

 Questions about information capacity were fundamental for improving telecommunications technology.
 For example, what was the information capacity of a physical telephone line, how many calls could it support?
 What happens when the capacity is exceeded?
 How could the systems be improved to increase the capacity and support more calls?
 Could the lines support other kinds of signals?
 How much?
 What other kinds of signals?